As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

 - Give it a Spicy Kick: Add a pinch of cayenne pepper or chopped jalapeños to give your mac and cheese a spicy twist.
 The heat complements the creamy, savory elements of the dish.

 - Add Seasonal Herbs: Create more earthy dimension by adding fresh herbs like chopped rosemary, thyme, or sage.
-These herbs provide a lovely contrast to the richness of the sauce.
+These herbs provide a fresh contrast to the richness of the sauce.

 How to Store Pumpkin Mac and Cheese